 - You don't need to use the exact amounts of each ingredient in this recipe, just add spoonfuls to your taco.

-Lots of vegetables are great with, OR IN tacos. just use whatever vegetables you have on hand, cabbage, onions, bell peppers, tomatoes, zucchini, radishes are a few examples.
+I recommend including beans in your veggie tacos, and then add whatever vegetables you have on hand, cabbage, onions, bell peppers, tomatoes, zucchini, radishes are a few examples.

-Black Bean Tacos
+Refried Bean Tacos

 - can opener

-- 3 taco sized tortillas corn or flour
+- 2-3 taco sized tortillas corn or flour

-- 1/2 cup salsa
+- ¼-1/2 cup salsa

 - 1 tablespoon cilantro leaves